Simple Zucchini Breakfast Cookies (with Blueberries!)

 - 1 cup fresh or frozen blueberries

-- Coconut or avocado oil to grease the baking sheets
+- coconut oil or avocado oil, to grease the baking sheets

 Instructions

-- Add the zucchini and stir until well incorporated.
+- Add the grated zucchini and stir until well incorporated.

-- Add the oat flour, whole oats, salt, baking powder, and cinnamon, stirring until just combined.
+- Add the oat flour, rolled oats, salt, baking powder, and cinnamon, stirring until just combined.

 - Add the berries and stir gently, trying not to break the berries up too much.

-- Spoon a little less than ¼ cup of the dough for each cookie onto 2 greased baking sheets, using your fingers to flatten each.
+- Spoon a little less than ¼ cup of the dough for each cookie onto the prepared baking sheets, using your fingers to flatten each.

 - Bake for 12 minutes or until lightly golden brown.
 Remove from the oven and allow to cool.